vichingo/MH-backend-exercise/GraphQL/README.md

     npm i --save-dev nodemon
     ```

-3. create server.js to request data
+3. create index.js to request data
 4. make schema
+5. Get data from REST API with resolvers
+6. Test by running Appollo server .....

+### END

+I struggled to get the arguments across in the Appollo server.